pqwy/tpf/README.md

 seamlessly interoperate with the rest of OCaml.
 Tpf works in the same stage as the rest of your program, and doesn't rely on meta-programming.

 Tpf is closely related to other well-known datatype-generic approaches.
 It shares the underlying data model with [SYB][syb], and uses the [spiny][syb-reloaded] encoding.
-It shares the manifest representation with [GHC.Generics][ghc-generics].
+This is a manifest representation, like the one [GHC.Generics][ghc-generics] use.
 It arises as an adaptation of approaches like these to a language without overloading, giving it an idiomatic flavor, and lending the name.